Where to Stay in Oxford: Best Areas & Hotels

 Oxford, home to the famous Oxford University, founded in the 12th century, is an ancient college town and a wonderful place to explore.
 It's popular with all types of travelers, from families to couples, looking for a weekend or longer escape.
-There are numerous hotels, from luxury to budget, which, regardless of cost, tend to be smaller historic inns, bed-and-breakfasts, or boutique hotels, which appeal to all kinds of tourists.
+There are numerous hotels, from luxury to budget, which, regardless of cost, tend to be smaller historic inns, bed-and-breakfasts, or boutique hotels that appeal to all kinds of tourists.

 The best area to stay is the historic city center, where you'll find the various colleges; medieval churches; and plenty of striking Gothic buildings housing museums, shops, theaters, restaurants, and hotels, like the luxe Vanbrugh House Hotel and the Old Bank Hotel.

-Where to Stay for Luxury
+Where to Stay in Oxford for Luxury

 One of Oxford's top luxury hotels is Old Parsonage Hotel in the heart of the historic city center, next to St. Giles church, and surrounded by colleges and charming restaurants.
 The hotel is elegant and historic, with an original front door dating back to the late 1600s and the original stone hearth in the lobby.

 The 42 rooms are all luxe in their decor and come in a few different sizes, but the superior deluxe rooms are the best choice as they feature views across the city from comfy window seats.
 On-site amenities include a restaurant, bikes for guests to use, and free city walking tours by a resident guide.

 Vanbrugh House Hotel is another excellent luxury choice in a fantastic location, within walking distance of shopping, dining, and museums and across form the Oxford Union buildings.
-This boutique hotel is inside an 18th-century Cotswold townhouse and features just 22 individually styled rooms and suites, which are all elegantly appointed and very comfortable, with features like claw-foot bathtubs and four-poster bed frames.
+This boutique hotel is inside an 18th-century Cotswold townhouse and features just 22 individually styled rooms and suites.
+All are elegantly appointed and very comfortable with features like claw-foot bathtubs and four-poster bed frames.

-Where to Stay: Mid-Range
+Where to Stay in Oxford: Mid-Range